David E. Sellers: Early work

 Shortly after Yale, Sellers and his friend, William Reineke purchased a piece of land near Warren, Vermont, known by the name Prickly Mountain, while Peter Gluck embarked on projects elsewhere.
 From these beginnings a new way of making architecture developed, resulting in structures unmoored from architectural tradition.
 The three young architects were motivated by the idea that they could control the economics and construction of their buildings, as well as the design.
 At the time, Sellers was quoted as saying: "The architect is irresponsible today in thinking he has to sit in his office and wait for some client to come up and say, all right build me that.
 But I think the architect has got to change his whole scope if he's going to survive as an integral part of our future society.
 I think he's got to play the role of the entrepreneur as well."

 Three primary forces launched the design-build experiments at Prickly Mountain: 1) an entrepreneurial urge to create and control one's life economically; 2) a desire to build, to engage in the materiality and empirical nature of architecture with one's own body; and 3) a desire for the creative freedoms and personal expressions of the artist's life.

 The Tack House, The Sibley/Pyramid House, and the Bridge House were a direct result of a design-build process that resembled the making of art more than the standard methods of making buildings.
 In architecture firms, projects are completely designed with all details in place before construction begins; final buildings are executed by a builder reading a set of instructions and therefore having no input on the design.
-By contrast, the houses build on Prickly Mountain were built by their designers, and they were undertaken without the preparation of finished architectural drawings.
+By contrast, the houses built on Prickly Mountain were built by their designers, and they were undertaken without the preparation of finished architectural drawings.
 A broad, formal or structural concept executed as a simple sketch or scale model would often be the only aspect of design completed prior to construction.
 The process that followed was one of continual design and problem solving.
 It was improvisational and full of surprises; often solutions had to be figured out when the creative process got ahead of practicality.